Central values of additive twists of Maa{\ss} forms $L$-functions: Introduction

 \subsection{Normal distribution for \texorpdfstring{$\SL(2, \Z)$}{SL(2,Z)}}

-When~$\Gamma = \SL(2, \Z)$, it was shown in~\cite{BettinDrappeau2019} using dynamical methods that a statement of the kind given by Theorem~\ref{thm:intro-reg} yields the limiting distribution for the multisets~$\cD_\phi(q)$ on average over~$q$.
+For reasons that will be clarified below, we restrict to~$\Gamma = \SL(2, \Z)$ in this section.
+In this precise case, it was shown in~\cite{BettinDrappeau2019} using dynamical methods that a statement of the kind given by Theorem~\ref{thm:intro-reg} yields the limiting distribution for the multisets~$\cD_\phi(q)$ on average over~$q$ (consult Section \ref{sec:context} for an overview of the dynamical input).
 We will deduce the following, which proves the averaged version of Conjecture~\ref{conj:addtwist} for~$\Gamma=\SL(2,\Z)$.

 \begin{thm}[Additive twists on average for~$\SL(2,\Z)$] Let~$\phi$ be a Maa\ss{} cusp form for~$\Gamma = \SL(2, \Z)$.
 Then the multisets

 become distributed, as~$Q\to\infty$, to a centered normal law. \end{thm}